The 25 Articles Of Religion - Methodist

 Holy Scripture containeth all things necessary to Salvation: so that

-be required of any man, that it should be believed as an Article of
+required of any man, that it should be believed as an Article of the

-the Faith, or be thought requisite or necessary to salvation.
+Faith, or be thought requisite or necessary to salvation.
+In the

-In the name of the Holy Scripture we do understand those Canonical
+name of the Holy Scripture we do understand those Canonical Books of

-Books of the Old and New Testament, of whose authority was never any
+the Old and New Testament, of whose authority was never any doubt in

 Of the Names of the Canonical Books.